 Choice of Amazon EC2 On-demand and Spot Instances

 With Amazon SageMaker you have the choice of choosing from Amazon EC2 On-Demand instances or Amazon EC2 Spot instances.
 For building, training, and deploying your models on Amazon SageMaker, on-demand ML instances let you pay for machine learning compute capacity by the second, with no long-term commitments.
 This frees you from the costs and complexities of planning, purchasing, and maintaining hardware, and transforms what are commonly large fixed costs into much smaller variable costs.
 Pricing is per instance-hour consumed for each instance, from the time an instance is available for use until it is terminated or stopped.
 Each partial instance-hour consumed will be billed per-second.

 For training your ML models, you have the choice of using Amazon EC2 Spot instances with Managed Spot Training.
 This option can help reduce the cost of training your machine learning models by up to 90%.
 Once a Managed Spot Training job completes, you can calculate the cost savings as the percentage difference between the duration for which the training job ran and the duration for which you were billed.
-The cost savings is also visible on the AWS management console.
+The cost savings is also visible on the Amazon Web Services management console.